- Joining the Scheme

 - Meeting Tips

 Find speakers of your target language on campus.
-Learn, converse, share, practise, exchange and improve your language skills.
+Learn, share, practise, exchange and improve your language skills.

 - Join the Conversation Exchange Scheme Facebook group